ripsawridge/site/site/contents/cma/2014/riki_kaiser.md

 with a fourth party of the day, a couple guys from Germany.
 They told us about climbing Vertical Tango (8-) across the valley on the Fleischbank...it sounds pretty darn amazing!
 Ah one day...

+> _Riki: I was glad to see how Michael was "in his element" and apparently felt entirely at ease with every move.
+When reaching the summit, I could release most of my tension (anxiety?), and was thrilled about the sunshine warming us.
+Hiking and scrambling across to the entry of the Abseil chimney and then the Abseiling itself I enjoyed, more so with every step (that gave me confidence)._

 <a href="http://www.flickr.com/photos/ripsawridge/14464291646/"><img
 align=center src="http://farm6.static.flickr.com/5585/14464291646_ca18421aac.jpg"></a>